Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool captures an estimated execution plan without executing the query, using specific verbs ('Capture', 'retrieves') and distinguishes it from similar tools that execute queries.
+The description clearly states it captures the estimated execution plan as SHOWPLAN_XML without executing the query.
+It distinguishes itself from sibling tools like execute_sql that actually run queries.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.